domZippilli/gcsfast/README.md

 from its use are the sole responsibility of the user.
 You are advised to read and understand all source code in this software before using it for any reason.

+### Updates

+- **2021-03**: Downloads now use only buffer memory and do not store the slices contents in memory.
+- **2021-02**: Commands simplified, now just `upload` and `download`.
+Cleanup and general improvements.
+- **2020**:
+  - Sliced uploads from unbounded input streams (e.g., pipe to stdin)
+  - All-new aiohttp download implementation by way of [talkiq/gcloud-aio](https://github.com/talkiq/gcloud-aio) allows for fast downloads with less concurrency tuning.

 ---

 ## Step-by-step installation for Ubuntu 18.04 LTS in GCP